Written by Bill Schoeninger in 2014.

-Over the past few years, the committee inducted some players that have sparked a lot of debate.
-Many (myself included) believe they belong in the “Hall of Very Good” and not the Hall of Fame.
+At times, the Hall of Fame committee has inducted some players that have sparked a lot of debate.
+Many believe they belong in the “Hall of Very Good” and not the Hall of Fame.

 When looking at the most questionable choices, three trends shine through among those of questionable merit: